alexandradecarvalho/programming-fundamentals/think-python/think-python.md

 This way the code can be more concise, but be careful of naming conflicts between imported objects' names and the names of variables/functions in the program.

+### Case study: interface design

+#### 1. Turtle

+Turtle is a module that provides a set of functions for drawing lines around the screen.
+It can be used by importing it: `from turtle import *`.
+Then, we need to create an **instance** of a Turtle to guide around, and assign it to the variable "bob": `bob = Turtle()` .
+An instance means a member of a set of objects of the same type - in this case, the type Turtle.

+#### 2. Simple repetition

+A turtle can, for example, draw a square.
+One can do this by inserting a statement which makes the turtle draw forward - `bob.forward(100)` - and a statement to turn the turtle around in a square angle - `bob.left(90)` - in a `for` **loop**.
+It is called a loop because the flow of execution runs through the body of this statement and then loops back to the top and runs it again until the initial conditions aren't met.

+#### 3. Encapsulation

+Wrapping a piece of code in a function is called **encapsulation**.
+This allows the naming of a block of code, which can be re-use, making the code more concise than writing the code twice.

+#### 4. Generalization

+Adapting a function to receive more parameters makes it more general, that's why it's called **generalization**.
+Because a function with many arguments can become confusing, it is legal and sometimes helpful for readability to include the names of the arguments in the function call.
+In that case, they are called keyword arguments, and the syntax is as follows: `polygon(bob, n=7, length=70)`.

+#### 5. Interface design

+The **interface** of a function is a summary of how it is used: what are the parameters?
+What does the function do?
+And what is the return value?
+An interface is “clean” if it is “as simple as possible, but not simpler.
+(Einstein)”

+#### 6. Refactoring

+**Refactoring** is the process of rearranging a program to improve function interfaces and facilitate reutilization of the code.
+This often happens because problem comprehension increases while developing a problem and the solution one saw fitted at the beginning may not be considered the best one after getting to know the problem better.

+#### 7. A development plan

+A **development plan** is the process of writing programs.
+One of the processes is often "encapsulation and generalization".
+The steps are:

+1. Start by writing a small program with no function definitions.
+2. Once you get the program working, encapsulate it in a function and give it a name.
+3. Generalize the function by adding appropriate parameters.
+4. Repeat steps 1–3 until you have a set of working functions.
+Copy and paste working code to avoid retyping (and re-debugging).
+5. Look for opportunities to improve the program by refactoring.
+For example, if you have similar code in several places, consider factoring it into an appropriately general function.

+Despite its drawbacks, this process can be useful by allowing the programmer to design the program while coding it.

+#### 8. docstring

+A **development plan** is the process of writing programs.
+One of the processes is often "encapsulation and generalization".
+The steps are:

+docstring - 9

+precondition - debugging

+postcondition - debugging